Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-mac.rst

     * **Hostname** - This is the name of your computer.

       .. tip:: Sometimes it can be unclear what your Mac's hostname is.
-One way to establish it for good is to open up Terminal and type `hostname` as below:
+Check the tip in Step 8 of the section above to find it.
+On some versions of Mac, you may need to open up Terminal and type `hostname` as below:

           .. figure:: /_static/images/cifs/hostname-terminal-mac.png
               :width: 35%
               :alt: hostname-terminal-mac

-        In Pre-Ventura versions of MacOS it can be found in the **Sharing** settings mentioned above (step 7).

     * **Path** - This is the *name of the shared folder* you are using and **not** the full directory path.